Magnus Westergaard: Return to Lyngby

 Westergaard returned to Lyngby after his loan deal with Hvidovre expired.
 In the meantime, Lyngby had suffered relegation to the second-tier.
 Westergaard immediately appeared in the starting lineup upon his return, in a 2–1 away win over Nykøbing.
 He was a starter during the 2021–22 campaign, in which Lyngby managed to win promotion back to the Superliga.
 Westergaard finished the season with 27 total appearances in which he scored four goals.

 Viborg

 On 30 January 2023, Westergaard was sold to Viborg FF, signing a deal until the end of 2025.
 He scored his first league goal for Viborg FF in a 3–0 away win against Brøndby IF.

 Wycombe Wanderers

 On 16 January 2025, Westergaard signed for English League One club Wycombe Wanderers.
 He made his competitive debut for the club on 28 January, replacing Tyreeq Bakinson in the 74th minute of a 2–1 home win over Barnsley.

+Vålerenga

+On 8 January 2026, Westergaard joined Eliteserien club Vålerenga for an undisclosed fee.
+He debuted on 30 January 2026 during the 4–0 friendly victory against Orgryte.